4. Penalties¶

 Rationale: White Pivot’s successful, but illegal attempt to stop the period clock prevented the next Jam from starting in a timely manner.

 Keep in Mind: If the illegal requester is not a Skater, the penalty is issued to the Captain instead.
-Officials should deny requests for a Team Timeout if the requester is neither a Captain nor a Designated Alternate.
+Officials should deny requests for a Team Timeout if the requester is neither a Captain nor a Alternate.
 No penalty is warranted if an invalid request for a Team Timeout is denied.

-White Pivot (who is neither the Captain nor the Designated Alternate) uses hand signals to communicate with their Captain, asking for a Team Timeout to be called.
+White Pivot (who is neither the Captain nor the Alternate) uses hand signals to communicate with their Captain, asking for a Team Timeout to be called.
 Officials, mistaking the White Pivot’s hand signals for a legal request, call a Team Timeout.

 Outcome: When the mistake is realized, Officials must call an Official Timeout.
 White Pivot is not issued a penalty.
 White team is not charged for a Team Timeout.
 The next Jam is started as soon as possible, but at least 30 seconds after the end of the previous Jam.
 No penalty.